fables-tales/nemesis/spec.md

 ####Response body

-The usual authentication error conditions apply, any other response data is unspecified and should not be used.
+The usual authentication error conditions apply.
+Other errors are detailed via a single `error` key in the returned json object.
+Its values possible values are:

+* `YOU_CANT_REGISTER_USERS`: The current user is not allowed to register users.
+Returned when the authenticated user is neither a team-leader nor a blueshirt.
+* `BAD_COLLEGE`: The authenticated user is not a member of the requested college.
+* `BAD_TEAM`: The requested team is not available within the requested college.